-Sheena Bora trial: Friday fracas in court
+Sheena Bora Trial: Friday fracas in court

 While delving into current Mumbai police diary procedure, or, at least, Khar police station diary procedure, Shivade asked for more details about how station diaries worked.

+He also wanted to know if diaries were maintained at certain fixed posts in a police station jurisdiction.

-Dalvi said he could not recollect if he or anyone from his police patrol parties made entries in the station diary or put down their signatures or dates on their routes while patrolling.
+Dalvi said he could not reccall if he or anyone from his police patrol parties made entries in the station diary or put down their signatures or dates on their routes while patrolling.

 Shivade: "Why not?"